 Factiva.com, from Dow Jones, includes access to a wide range of information from newspapers, newswires, industry publications, websites, company reports, and more.
 The broad range of content provides both local insight and global perspective on business issues and current events—especially with regard to research requiring current information on companies, industries, and financial markets.

-Find current and archived state, national, and international full-text articles on issues, events, people, government and more with over 4,500 newspapers and other news sources including the Miami Herald (5/19/82–Current), Orlando Sentinel (4/1/85–Current), and USA Today (7/1/87–Current).
+Find current and archived state, national, and international full-text articles on issues, events, people, government, and more with over 14,500 newspapers and other news sources including the Miami Herald (5/19/82–Current), Orlando Sentinel (4/1/85–Current), USA Today (7/1/87–Current), and Historical Newspaper Archives.
 Also includes: Access Business News, Access International News, Access Military, Government, and Defense, Access Newswires & Transcripts, and Acceda Noticias.

 Regional Business News provides comprehensive full-text coverage for regional business publications, incorporating 75 business news magazines, newspapers and newswires from all metropolitan and rural areas within the United States.
-This database is updated on a daily basis.
+This database is updated daily.

-Create an account with your FSU e-mail address to access the NYtimes.com website and app.
+Log in with your FSU email address to access the NYtimes.com website and app.
+Navigate to https://www.nytimes.com, select Log In, and then the “Continue with work or school single sign-on” link.
 If you had a prior personal account, please contact the New York Times directly for assistance in canceling, before creating your FSU account.
 Find them at nytimes.com/help, or 1-855-698-1157, or edu@nytimes.com.

 Provides searchable, full-text access to original scholarly review articles.
-These review articles provide periodic examination of scholarly advances in a number of scientific fields as well as reviews of the current state of research in a field.
+These review articles provide periodic examination of scholarly advances in various scientific fields as well as reviews of the current state of research in a field.
 Annual Reviews volumes are published each year for 46 focused disciplines within the Biomedical, Life, Physical, and Social Sciences.
 FSU has access to the Sciences and Economics collections.

 Scopus is an abstract and citation database of peer-reviewed literature including scientific journals, books, and conference proceedings.
 Scopus provides a comprehensive overview of worldwide research output in the fields of science, technology, medicine, social sciences, and arts and humanities, along with tools to track, analyze, and visualize research.